nemo-omen/trainingmontage-astro/src/pages/posts/intro-to-astro/index.md

 pnpm install
 ```

 And that's it for installation!
 Let's take a look at the project files.
-Open your roject directory in your favorite editor.
+Open your project directory in your favorite editor.
 I use VS Code.

 ```bash
 code .